 Switch Off the AC

-Before attempting any repairs, turn off your AC at both the thermostat and the circuit breaker.
-This will protect you from electrical hazards and prevent further water damage while you work.
+Before attempting any checks, turn off your AC at the thermostat and isolate the power at the consumer unit or local isolator.
+This protects you from electrical hazards and prevents further water build-up while you investigate.

-If your AC is leaking a large amount of water, you should not continue to use it.
-Running a leaking unit can lead to electrical shorts and more extensive water damage.
+If your AC is leaking a noticeable amount of water, do not continue to run it.
+Operating a leaking unit can lead to electrical short circuits, damage to electronic controls, and more extensive water damage to your property.

 Replace or Clean Your Filter

-A dirty air filter is often the culprit behind AC leaks.
-When airflow is restricted, the evaporator coil can freeze, leading to water overflow when it thaws.
+A dirty or blocked air filter is a very common contributor to AC leaks.
+When airflow is restricted, the evaporator coil can become too cold and freeze, leading to water overflow when the ice melts.

 Clear the Condensate Drain

-Clearing a clogged condensate drain line is often a quick fix for a leaking AC:
+Clearing a clogged condensate drain line is often an effective fix for a leaking indoor unit, provided it can be done safely and without dismantling sealed components:

 Inspect for Visible Damage

-• Look at the drain pan for cracks, rust, or holes.
+• Use a torch to inspect the drain pan for cracks, corrosion, or standing water.

-• Check that the drain line is firmly connected to the drain pan.
+• Check that the condensate drain pipe is firmly connected to the drain pan spigot.

 When to Call a Professional

-If your AC continues to leak after you’ve cleaned the drain line and replaced the filter, deeper issues may be at play.
-A professional should check for the following:
+If your AC continues to leak after you have cleaned the drain outlet and replaced the filter, there may be a deeper fault that cannot be safely diagnosed without specialist tools.
+A professional engineer should check for the following:

-• Low refrigerant levels (requires special equipment and certification)
+• Low refrigerant charge or refrigerant leaks (requires specialist equipment and F-gas certification)

-You should also call a professional if you notice:
+You should also contact a professional promptly if you notice:

-• The AC turns on but doesn’t cool properly (could indicate low refrigerant)
+• The AC turns on but does not cool properly, or trips on fault codes

 Preventive Measures to Avoid Recurring Drips